High School Equivalency (HSE) preparation classes are designed to ensure that students pass all sections of the HiSET® or GED test.

 New students must attend a “Live” HSE Orientation held on Zoom or in-person to learn about the program and to be able to register for classes.

 Complete your Reading and Math Assessment (practice) Exams.

-- Select your HSE classes from the schedule listed below and register for your classes in MySite.
-Students will need their Saddleback Student ID number (emailed to students after completion of college application) and 4-digit PIN to log onto their MySite account.
-Visit the "Registration Help Center" for help registering on MySite..
+- Select your HSE classes from the class schedule and register for your classes in MySite.
+Students will need their Saddleback Student ID number (which is emailed to students after completion of the application) and 4-digit PIN to log onto their MySite account.
+Visit the "Registration Help Center" for help registering on MySite.

 Need help completing your application or registering for classes?
-Call our Admissions & Records support team (listed below) for assistance.
+Admissions support is available Monday - Thursday from 8 a.m. to 6 p.m.

 Study and prepare for your 5 Official HiSET Exams by attending your HSE classes. *Online classes will be accessed online through CANVAS.